maggixx/TaMper/README.md

 If a variable referenced does not exist, it will simply return "VARIABLE[inputted variable name]"

 ## Exit
-The exit command takes no arguments, and simply calls the python command "exit()" Syntax :
+The exit command takes no arguments, and simply calls the python command "exit()".

+Syntax :
 ```
 exit